 These headphones are not stable enough for running and doing physical activity but should be okay for more casual uses.
 They won't move much if you're just sitting on the couch gaming, or walking around your home listening to music.
 Unfortunately, they're not at all designed for exercising or working out.
 They have slightly larger and heavier ear cups than the G930 so they will easily fall off your head under strenuous physical conditions.
 They're not a suitable option for sports.

-The Logitech G933 is a good sounding pair of closed-back over-ear gaming headphones.
 They have a well-extended and powerful bass, an even and flat mid-range and a well-balanced treble.
 However, their bass suffers from inconsistent delivery across multiple subjects and could sound a bit overpowering for some and too weak for others.
 Their mid-range is a little underemphasized, which weakens the vocals and instruments.
 They also lack a bit of detail in their treble range.
 Overall, these headphones are versatile and suitable for a variety of genres.
 However, the user could experience a drop in bass if the seal between the headphones and the ears are broken, by wearing glasses for example.

 The frequency response consistency of the Logitech G933 is sub-par.
 These headphones are a bit inconsistent in their delivery across multiple subjects, especially in the lower frequencies.
 In the bass range, they show more than 6dB of variance below 100Hz across our five human subjects, especially on the subject who wears glasses.
 In the treble range they perform better since the inconsistencies occur in narrower bands.